qt-learning/QML-for-Beginners-Challenges/README.md

 - Have Qt and Qt Creator installed on your system
 - Complete the corresponding Qt Academy course for each challenge
-- Have basic familiarity with the concepts covered in those courses
+- Have basic familiarity with the concepts covered in those courses which you can gain by completing the corresponding course on Qt Academy

 ## Share Your Work